dldaniels/EventTrackerProject/README.md

 ## REST API Endpoints

 Below are the api endpoints in use on this project.
 Enter the route for each function in postman for testing.
+There are currently 9 runs in the DB for testing purposes.
+These 9 runs may be edited or deleted.
+Any additional runs added will be assigned an ID number starting at 10.

 |Return Type   |        | Route    | Functionality |
 |----------|-------------|--------|-------------|